soujanyalohanathen/TravelSriLanka/README.md

 # TravelSriLanka
-A website of an travel agency which offers 3 different tourist packages for the foreigners with Accommodation and food covered.
+A draft website of an imaginary travel agency which offers 3 different tourist packages for the foreigners with Accommodation and food covered.